hb3p8/csg-tools/README.md

 * It performs validation of CSG files (or at least it should)
 * It converts CSG files to JSON so you may stick to JSON both for import and export in your app

+## csgviewer

+File *csgviewer.cpp* implements a simple OpenGL based CSG 3d viewer.

+* Firstly it converts CSG tree to distance field on 3d grid.
+* Then it uploads 3d grid to GPU (3d texture) and renders it interactively.

 ## license

 MIT License